Official search ends for Seattle hiker missing since Aug. 1

 “In this scenario, the search did go on longer than others just due to not knowing her location,” O’Keefe said.

 The search for Sayers was one of the longest for the Sheriff’s Office in recent years, O’Keefe told The Seattle Times on Aug.
-7.did not have an estimate for the cost of the search.
+7. She did not have an estimate for the cost of the search.

 The Vesper Peak trail has been described as hard to follow by some hikers.